armish/turkiye.zip/index.md

     currentDate.setDate(currentDate.getDate() + 7);
   }

-  // Reverse the weeks array to show most recent first allWeeks.reverse();

-  // Add all weeks to the calendar calendarContent.innerHTML = allWeeks.join('');
+  // Add all weeks to the calendar in chronological order calendarContent.innerHTML = allWeeks.join('');
 });
 </script>